 At least one Cricket plan is no longer subject to the 8 Mbps speed cap.
 Opt for Cricket $60-a-month unlimited plan ($55 with autopay enrollment), and you can enjoy uncapped LTE speeds, though video streaming is restricted to 480p resolution.
 That's a better value than Cricket's less expensive unlimited plan ($55 a month, or $50 with autopay), where a very restrictive 3 Mbps speed cap remains.

 MORE: Best Prepaid Phone Plans

 Cricket fiddled with the size of the discounts it offers when you add extra lines, and the new amounts are not as generous as they were previously.
-You can knock $10 off the cost of a second line of data; additional lines after that get a $20 discount per line.
+On tiered data plans, you can knock $10 off the cost of a second line of data; additional lines after that get a $20 discount per line.
 Under this pricing, a family of four pays $110 for 5GB of data on each of their four lines.
-A current promotion offers four lines of unlimited data for $100 a month, but that's through the basic Unlimited plan with its slower data speeds.
+For unlimited plans, the basic plan with the 3 Mbps speed cap offers four lines of data for $100 a month; addition lines on the less restrictive Unlimited Extra plan costs $30 each.

 Customer Service (15/20 points)

 Cricket fared the best of any prepaid carrier on our undercover customer-service testing.
 We even ranked Cricket higher than Sprint, largely because of some inaccurate answers we received when using Sprint's phone-support lines.

 We were impressed by the amount of detail Cricket's online support resources provide.
 Calls to the carrier's phone support line were handled quickly, even after we had to navigate through a phone tree at the beginning of each call.
 Posting questions to Cricket's Twitter and Facebook accounts produced quick responses that could have been a bit more detailed.